dmyersturnbull/tyrannosaurus/docs/index.rst

     If you really don’t want to use Poetry, modify ``tox.ini`` and remove references to Poetry and ``tyrannosaurus sync``.

-The ``tox.ini`` runs a sequence of commands to build, lint, synchronize, clean, and test your project; create a new ``poetry.lock``; and generate HTML docs.
+The ``tox.ini`` runs a sequence of commands to build, synchronize, clean, and test your project; create a new ``poetry.lock``; and generate HTML docs.
 Take a look at the ``testenv`` section to see the commands.
 Basically, you can just run:

 .. code-block:: text

+    poetry run black .
+    poetry run isort --recursive .
     tox

 .. tip::